robinostlund/homeassistant-volkswagencarnet/README.md

-# Volkswagen We Connect - An Home Assistant custom component to interact with the We Connect service
+# Volkswagen Connect - An Home Assistant custom component to interact with the VW Connect service.
+(EU ONLY)

 [![buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/robinostlund)

 ## Description

-Welcome to Volkswagen We Connect custom component designed for [Home Assistant](https://www.home-assistant.io) with the capability to interact with the Volkswagen Connect service (your car).
+Welcome to Volkswagen Connect custom component designed for [Home Assistant](https://www.home-assistant.io) with the capability to interact with the Volkswagen Connect service (your car).

 This custom component supports the **Volkswagen Connect cars** such as the Passat, Golf, e-Golf, Tiguan, ID etc. It requires you to have an active and working VW online subscription connected to your car.
 The new electric vehicles such as the ID series are supported as well.

 Most of the functionality found the "Volkswagen Connect app" should be available via this integration, this includes options such as auxiliary heater control.

-Note: Some features included in Volkswagen Connect 2023 and newer are not fully tested.
-This custom component should work with any models such as Golf/Passat 8.5/Tiguan etc. But please bear with me and report any fault or error as an issue.

 Please note that there has only been reports of success with this component for cars sold (and based) in the EU.
 Please feel free to contribue to make this component work in the US as well, we do not have access to any Volkswagen Connect accounts to verify at this stage.